-• IFRS 16 Leases - This standard replaces IAS 17 and removes the operating classification for leases, eliminating the ability for organisations to keep operating leases off balance sheet, by reporting them as a note to the accounts.
-With the new standard all leases will be considered finance leases unless they meet the
+IFRS 16 Leases - This standard replaces IAS 17 and removes the operating classification for leases, eliminating the ability for organisations to keep operating leases off balance sheet, by reporting them as a note to the accounts.
+With the new standard all leases will be considered finance leases unless they meet the specific exception criteria.
+Implementation of this standard is from 1 April 2024.
+This amendment is not expected to have an impact on the Financial Statements.

 - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions.
-This amendment is not expected to have a significant impact on the Financial Statements. - Classification of Liabilities as Current or Non Current (Amendments to IAS 1) The amendments are:
+This amendment is not expected to have a significant impact on the Financial Statements. - Classification of Liabilities as Current or Non Current

+(Amendments to IAS 1) - The amendments are: